 - I completed the NaproTechnology Medical Consultant and Creighton Model Fertility Care Practitioner program of the Pope Paul VI Center in Omaha, NE under the direction and teaching of Dr. Thomas Hilgers, and taught the Creighton Model to a number of clients.

-- I just completed the year long certification program in Health Care Ethics from the National Catholic Bioethics Center, culminating with a research paper on attachment and psychiatric implications inherent in gestational surrogacy.
-An abridged, edited version will be published in the October 2015 issue of Ethics & Medics, a publication of the NCBC Center.
+- In 2015, completed the Health Care Ethics from the National Catholic Bioethics Center Certification program, culminating with a research paper on attachment and psychiatric implications inherent in gestational surrogacy.
+An abridged, edited version was published in the October 2015 issue of Ethics & Medics, a publication of the NCBC Center.

-- I’ve taken a little pause from my work on a Master’s in Theology to complete the TOB Institute’s Theology of the Body certification program.
-I cannot speak highly enough of this program and all involved at the institute.
-I find it is as much a retreat as it is graduate-level education.
+- I’m working towards certification in Theology of the Body Certification through the Theology of the Body.
 After studying TOB on my own for a number of years, it is a distinct blessing to immerse at the institute with each course.
 Not only is it incredibly informative and deeply inspiring, but also profoundly healing to my own brokenness as a human person.
 There is no equal to growing ever deeper in knowing your true identity and creation by God our Father in love that is so deep and so immense that human minds and hearts cannot comprehend it fully.

 On my more creative side: